Special Transportation Studies

 2. Woodford County Pavement Evaluation and Management

-Woodford County received $42,600 to perform a pavement evaluation to determine the pavements’ load-carrying capacity, required structural improvement to meet expected loads, treatment costs, and other improvements needed to meet current geometric standards, as per IDOT’s 3R requirements.
+Woodford County received $42,600 to perform a pavement evaluation to determine the pavement’s load-carrying capacity, required structural improvement to meet expected loads, treatment costs, and other improvements needed to meet current geometric standards, as per IDOT’s 3R requirements.
+The final report is available here.

 TCRPC made $90,000 available for funding Special Transportation Studies and awarded the following four projects: